before80/go_docs/content/stdLib/crypto/elliptic.md

 Marshal converts a point on the curve into the uncompressed form specified in SEC 1, Version 2.0, Section 2.3.3.
 If the point is not on the curve (or is the conventional point at infinity), the behavior is undefined.

-Note: for ECDH, use the crypto/ecdh package.
+Deprecated: for ECDH, use the crypto/ecdh package.
 This function returns an encoding equivalent to that of PublicKey.Bytes in crypto/ecdh.

-#### func MarshalCompressed  <- go1.15
+### func MarshalCompressed  <- go1.15

 ``` go
 func MarshalCompressed(curve Curve, x, y *big.Int) []byte